 Install Microsoft PowerShell on Manjaro Linux

-For this, we have the pikaur
+For this, you have the pikaur

 helper, which is a helper to install applications that are not present in the Manjaro repositories.